AdvertiseMint

 As seen in the results, my post isn’t the only one that appears.
 Search also retrieved posts by my Facebook friends.
 As I scroll further down, posts by public pages also appear.

 If I searched for a specific keyword in the past, and if I clicked on a specific type of content from the search results, that content will appear once again.
 For example, the business 1-800 Flowers, which I previously searched for, appeared on my results after typing in the keywords “flowers.”
-Facebook notes my previous search activity as interest on the business.
+Facebook notes my previous search activity as interest in the business.
 Thus, it includes 1-800 Flowers to the results, ensuring I get the information I want.

 Facebook Search Limitations